hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-disk-drive(s).md

 ##Monitoring the Disk Drive(s) of Swift

 It is important to check the health of the disk drive of Swift cluster on timely basis.
-To monitor the disk drives on Swift nodes using **Icinga**, [hpssacli utility](/helion/openstack/services/swift/diagnosis-disk-health/hpssacli/) must be installed in all Swift nodes.
+To monitor the disk drives on Swift nodes using **Icinga**, [hpssacli utility](/helion/openstack/services/swift/diagnosis-disk-health/hpssacli/) must be installed in all Swift node(s).

 The `/etc/swift` folder on each of the Swift nodes must have both the `*.builder` and the `*.ring.gz` files.
 The builder files are required to determine the list of hosts and disk drives that needs to be monitored. `swift-ring-builder` command is used in monitoring scripts to get the host and disk details from the builder files.